History of Zionism: 1939 White Paper and the British rift with Zionism

-State of the Zionist movement on the eve of World War II
+Zionist movement on the eve of World War II

 In 1938–39 the Zionist movement had 1,040,540 members in 61 countries.
 Total world Jewish population at this time was about 16 million.
 Zionism was banned in Turkey and the USSR, which had well over 3 million Jews.

 The following figures relate to the last pre-war Zionist congress in Geneva, 1939.
 Elections for the congress were held in 48 countries and 529 delegates attended.
 Members of the movement voted for the parties.
 Each party submitted a delegate list.
 Seats were distributed to the parties according to the number of votes they obtained and candidates elected in the order in which they were named on the list.
 This system today forms the basis for Israeli elections.